Mutation Mutation Layer (--mutation)

 Combining Multiple Mutations

-<!-- Featured product on sale content -->
+<!-- Featured product on sale -->

 </article>

-Mutations vs. Contexts: Usage Comparison
+Mutations vs. Contexts: Conceptual Comparison

 Copy link to this sectionWhile contexts provide broad, environmental changes, mutations offer granular, block-specific modifications: